c-F5/blog/content/blog/Hugo-Static-Site.md

 ---
 title: "Building a Hugo Static Site"
-description: "My simple guide showing how to use Hugo for static site"
+description: "A simple guide showing you how to use Hugo for static site"
 date: 2023-02-23
 draft: false
 tags: ["Hugo", "Static Site","Cloudflare", "Git", "GitHub", "Go"]